wimulkeman/My-Notes/Machine learning/Machine Learning Dictionary.md

 - R-Bloggers - [What you need to know about data augmentation for machine learning](https://www.r-bloggers.com/what-you-need-to-know-about-data-augmentation-for-machine-learning/)

+## Descriptive model

+A prediction model which also give information about how and why it made its prediction.

 ## Deep learning

 Buzzword used for Artificial Neural Networks.
 See Artificial Neural Networks.